Rounding - What is rounding?

 Rounding in financial reports

-All businesses should keep financial records and produce financial statements for annual accounts and tax returns.
-For example, private limited companies must submit a profit and loss account, a balance sheet, a director’s report, and possibly an auditor’s report on an annual basis.
+All businesses should keep financial records and produce financial statements for statutory accounts and tax returns.
+For example, at the end of each financial year, private limited companies must submit a profit and loss account, a balance sheet, and potentially a directors' report and an auditor’s report (depending on the size of the business).

 Because the figures on these financial statements can get quite high, figures are often rounded to a more suitable interval in order to emphasise the important digits and make the statements easier to read.

 For example, a turnover of £1,429,102.33 rounded to the nearest 1000 would be written as £1,429.
 The financial statement must state that amounts have been rounded to the nearest 1000 so that the reader can accurately understand the figured reported.